biblibre/omeka-s-module-Selection/README.md

 > than the previous repository.__

-[Selection] is a module for [Omeka S] that allows any visitor to store selected resources through sessions and, when module [Bulk Export] is installed, to export them instantly to common formats, included common spreadsheet formats.
+[Selection] is a module for [Omeka S] that allows any visitor to store selected resources through sessions.
+The selected resources can be saved in multiple selections with a label to simplify management.

+Furthermore, when the module [Bulk Export] is installed, it is possible to export them instantly to common formats, included common spreadsheet formats.

+The selection is saved in a cookie for anonymous visitor, so anybody can create a selection.
+When the user is authenticated, in particular as a [Guest], the selections is saved in the database and available through sessions.

 Installation